factorhouse/kpow-streams-agent/README.md

 The kPow Streams Agent requires a running instance of kPow.

-Evaluate kPow with the [kpow-local](https://github.com/operatr-io/kpow-local) repository or visit our [Quick Start](https://docs.kpow.io/installation/quick-start) guide.
+Evaluate kPow with the [kPow Local](https://github.com/operatr-io/kpow-local) repository or see our [Quick Start](https://docs.kpow.io/installation/quick-start) guide.

 # Installation